haiwera-silk-cd/magento-devdocs/guides/v2.1/payments-integrations/vault/token-ui-component-provider.md

 }
 ```

-This implementation allows to retrieve all available payment token details and specify the JS component for {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}storefront{% endglossarytooltip %}.
+This implementation allows to retrieve all available payment token details and specify the JS component for {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}网站前台{% endglossarytooltip %}.

 Having created the component provider, you need to add it to the list of available vault config providers in `di.xml` - the DI configuration file.